-- A. Period products are a human right, not a luxury. - B. Nobody should experience period poverty. - C. England's current free period product provision is not fit for purpose. - D. It is in everyone's interests for stigma around periods to be addressed.

-Conference reaffirms:

-- i) The Liberal Democrat commitment to expand the rollout of free menstrual products to homeless shelters, women's refuges, foodbanks, NHS GP surgeries, and universities in England. - ii) The principle of equality of opportunity in which everyone should expect a fair start in life and equal opportunities throughout life.

-Conference calls on the UK Government to:

-- a) Introduce a right for people in England to access a choice of free period products. - b) Place a duty on local authorities and education providers to make period products freely available in their buildings, providing guidance and additional funding to support them in doing so. - c) Give consideration as to how free period products can be made available to groups who might face barriers to accessing them, including people with disability, gypsy/ travellers, victims of domestic abuse, carers, asylum
+- 51 XIII.
+Half (48%) of women and girls aged between 14 and 21 are - 52 embarrassed by their periods, and 22% do not feel - comfortable discussing periods with their teachers. - 54 Conference believes that: - 55 A. Period products are a human right, not a luxury. - 56 B. Nobody should experience period poverty. - 57 C. England's current free period product provision is not fit for purpose. - 59 D. It is in everyone's interests for stigma around periods to 60 be addressed. - 61 Conference reaffirms: - 62 i) The Liberal Democrat commitment to expand the rollout - of free menstrual products to homeless shelters, - women's refuges, foodbanks, NHS GP surgeries, and - 65 universities in England. - 66 ii) The principle of equality of opportunity in which everyone - should expect a fair start in life and equal opportunities - throughout life. - 69 Conference calls on the UK Government to: - 70 a) Introduce a right for people in England to access a choice 71 of free period products. - 72 b) Place a duty on local authorities and education providers - to make period products freely available in their buildings, - 74 providing guidance and additional funding to support - 75 them in doing so.

-- seekers, refugees, homeless people, and people living in remote locations. - d) Improve comprehensive education on periods for both educators and young people, to ensure an appreciation for the lived experience of menstruation, and a widespread understanding of period products. - e) Reinstate the public health grant to a minimum real-terms per capita equivalent of 2015 the grant from which these activities will be funded.

-Conference further calls for:

-- 1. Universities to develop action plans to tackle period poverty and its stigma on campus. - 2.
-Employers to voluntarily provide free period products in the workplace.
+- 76 c) Give consideration as to how free period products can be - 77 made available to groups who might face barriers to - 78 accessing them, including people with disability, gypsy/ - 79 travellers, victims of domestic abuse, carers, asylum - seekers, refugees, homeless people, and people living in - 81 remote locations. - 82 d) Improve comprehensive education on periods for both - 83 educators and young people, to ensure an appreciation - 84 for the lived experience of menstruation, and a - 85 widespread understanding of period products. - 86 e) Reinstate the public health grant to a minimum real-terms - per capita equivalent of 2015 the grant from which - 88 these activities will be funded. - 89 Conference further calls for: - 90 1.
+Universities to develop action plans to tackle period91 poverty and its stigma on campus. - 92 2.
+Employers to voluntarily provide free period products in - 93 the workplace.